Companies Need More Supply Chain Transparency Amidst COVID-19

 For example, the data might not show any issues with suppliers hitting their targets, but a supplier might be struggling to keep up internally.
 If they’re transparent with you about this issue, you might be able to work out an arrangement such as reducing order sizes and spreading out delivery windows, which could be a better alternative to receiving rushed orders that have reduced quality.

 Due to COVID-19, the top area of supply chain strategy that CFOs plan to change is understanding the financial and operational health of suppliers, according to PwC.
 Getting this full picture of supplier health requires a combination of technology and building relationships to dive into areas that data might not uncover.

 By gaining this transparency, companies can build resilience and flexibility into their supply chains to improve their chances of succeeding in this new environment.

 Want to learn more about how e-procurement/spend management technology can help your company improve supply chain transparency?
-Request a free consultation with our product experts today.
+Request a complimentary consultation with our product experts today.